Gibson 1962 LG-1

 The guitar's body has a double-bound design and features a sunburst finish on the solid spruce top.
 The rosewood bridge has mother of pearl dot inlays, and there is a tortoise pickguard and a 3-ply rosette.
 The back and sides are made of solid vintage mahogany.

 In terms of appearance, considering its age of 60 years, the guitar is in good shape with minor signs of use.
 It has some small nicks, chips, dents, and scratches, but overall it looks clean and shiny with a cool vibe.
+The guitar is all-original with no alterations.

 Serial #48761, comes with a vintage chipboard case, possibly original.